 Tonya Rapley is the founder & face of MyFabFinance.
 Tonya’s mission is to help millennials break the cycle of living paycheck to paycheck, and become knowledgeable about finances.
-Tonya has appeared on US News, NY Daily News, Buzz Feed, Essence.com, The Root, Centric and several other media outlets giving financial advice.
-Tonya shared with us great tips on how to become financially sound in the 21st century.
+Tonya has appeared on US News, NY Daily News, Buzz Feed, Essence.com, The Root, Centric and several other media outlets to give financial advice.
+Tonya shared some great tips with us on how to become financially sound in the 21st century.

 What is your 9-to-5 job?

 My 9-to-5 is MyFabFinance.
-Running a business is a full time job.
-As an influencer I have events that I attend in order to educate others about Finance.
+Running a business is a full-time job.
+As an influencer, I have events that I attend in order to educate others about Finance.
 I also consult personal finance brands on how to connect with other influencers.
 I have campaigns that I operate with my finance partners for various events.
-Sometimes my job entails attending events, planning for upcoming Finance classes that I host, or even writing blog posts.
+Sometimes, my job entails attending events, planning for upcoming Finance classes that I host, or even writing blog posts.
 Every week is different.
-As a business owner with multiple revenue streams, at any given time the workload varies.
+As a business owner with multiple streams of revenue, at any given time the workload can vary.

-How did you get from a college graduate to the successful entrepreneur you are today?
+How did you get from a college graduate to the successful entrepreneur that you are today?

-I received my Bachelor in Public Administration from Florida International University and Masters in Urban Policy and Affairs from Brooklyn College.
+I received my Bachelors degree in Public Administration from Florida International University and Masters degree in Urban Policy and Affairs from Brooklyn College.
 I knew I wanted to create change in people’s lives.
-Once I graduated I just knew I was going to get a “good, government job” and be happy.
-But years after working under someone, I decided to move to New York and figure it out.
-I knew I wanted to do something where I could use my creative side as well as doing something with finance.
-While I was working with a non-profit in Brooklyn I created MyFabFinance.
-Once the business started to grow, and the Black Enterprise cover happened, I decided to resign and do MyFabFinance full time.
+Once I graduated, I just knew I was going to get a “good, government job” and be happy.
+After years of working under the leadership of someone else, I decided to move to New York and figure it out.
+I knew I wanted to do something where I could use my creative side as well as something incorporating finance.
+While I was working with a non-profit in Brooklyn, I created MyFabFinance.
+Once the business started to grow and the Black Enterprise cover happened, I decided to resign from my job at the non-profit and pursue MyFabFinance full-time.

 What words of wisdom could you offer to a recent college grad about their finances?

 Once you graduate and get that initial job offer, it might be the most money you’ve ever made in that moment.
-But that doesn’t mean to go out and increase your cost of living.
-It doesn’t mean go out and get a new car, a new place, and everything.
+But that doesn’t mean you should go out and increase your cost of living.
+It doesn’t mean go out and get a new car, place, and everything.
 Give it time and see what that money looks like after taxes.
 Allow yourself to earn money without extensive obligations.
 When you load yourself with financial responsibilities, you become financially stressed.
-And once that happens, you never get to enjoy actually making money because everything that comes in is immediately going out.
+Once that happens, you never get to actually enjoy making money because everything that comes in is immediately going out.
 Take your time!

 How does someone build credit while in college?
 How does someone build credit right out of college?

 I don’t recommend getting a credit card in college.
-You should not have a credit card if you don’t have income, because you have no means to pay it.
-You can become an authorized user on a family member’s credit card instead, but do not become an authorized user with someone whose credit is not in good standing.
+You should not have a credit card if you don’t have income, because you do not have any means to pay for it.
+You can become an authorized user on a family member’s credit card instead.
+However, you do not want to become an authorized user with someone whose credit is not in good standing.
 How they manage their money, will reflect on your credit report.
-Now, if someone you know does have good credit and you become an authorized user then that will in return help you build good credit!
+Now, if someone you know does have good credit and you become an authorized user, then that will in return help you build good credit!

 What advice could you offer to a recent college grad about paying back school loans?

 Communicate with your student loan servicers.
-Recent grads try to ignore them after the 6-month grace period, but if you talk with them you might be able to get more affordable payments.
+Recent grads try to ignore them after the 6-month grace period.
+However, if you talk with the servicers, you might be able to get more affordable payments.
 Don’t make assumptions based on what someone else says.
 Sometimes student loan servicers are more flexible than you think!
 There are also companies that may offer their employees assistance with paying back student loans.
 Non-profit, federal jobs also have loan forgiveness programs.
 In order to find out, you should ask the HR (Human Resource) Department at your job if they have any loan assistance programs.